AJTech2002/ClassicFPSPack-Documentation/pushable-objects.md

 Note that even a small Drag of **5** on the **X** and **Z** Axis is sufficient to prevent the slipping.

+Here are some rules on how to set the Drag properties in the **Pushable Object** Component:

+- Set to 0 on an axis if you don't want any Drag on that axis, after the Player loses contact, it will rely entirely upon **Rigidbody Drag**.

+- Set to 100 on an axis if you want the Object to stop instantly after the Player loses contact.

+- Set to intermediate values if you need Drag to affect the different axis without bringing the Object to stop immediately.

+- The values should never exceed 100 or go below 0

 ## Premade Prefabs

 If you want a good starting point for your Pushable objects, you can use the following: